 - Where on body the scarring is located

 These cases have very strict time limits.
 You have three years from the date of the dog bite to bring a lawsuit in Massachusetts.
 This deadline, if missed, will render your claim moot.

 Taking action promptly is the key to success with these claims.
 Delays never serve to help a dog bite claim in any way.

-Boston dog bite lawyer Christopher Earley can help you during this difficult time.
+We are the Boston dog law firm that can help you during this difficult time.
 Keep in mind it is very important with these cases that you not speak with any insurance adjusters that contact you from the dog owner’s homeowners insurance company.

 What Is The Claim Process?

 Once you hire us, we start working on your case.
 We send a letter of representation to the dog owner in order to find out which homeowners insurance carrier we should be pursuing.

 Once the insurance company is identified, we then provide additional information to the insurer on what happened, and the injuries you sustained, in the attack.

 We then collect all evidence to support the claim.
 This includes any photographs of the dog, as well as of your injuries.
 We then assemble any witness statements, as well as all of your medical records, medical bills, and proof of lost wages.